-If we are to harness the opportunities available in a post-pandemic world, we need to change the way we plan for, develop and deliver transport infrastructure and services.
+We need to change the way we plan for, develop and deliver transport infrastructure and services.
 While transport investment can be a catalyst for change, it is not sufficient alone and alignment with investment in other areas of public policy is needed including in skills, housing and place making.